-Your Future with an Online RN-to-BSN from Widener
+Your Future with the Online RN-to-BSN from Widener

 The online RN-to-BSN degree program from Widener University empowers you with the flexibility to continue your nursing career while furthering your education.
 From the start, you'll be able to put your coursework into action.

-As a graduate, you'll possess the leadership skills and practical experience needed to distinguish yourself as a leader and exceptional caregiver within your organization.
+When you graduate from this program, you'll possess the leadership skills and practical experience you need to distinguish yourself as a leader and exceptional caregiver within your organization.